 Inside sales are remote sales that happen while the salesperson is sitting in front of their computer.
 The inside salesperson doesn’t have direct access to customers, so forming personal connections is slightly harder.

-If technology hasn’t taken the modern world by storm, it would have been impossible to do inside sales.
-In the past most sales happened face-to-face - there was a general public understanding that in order to buy or sell something you needed to meet a salesperson in real life.
+If technology didn’t take the modern world by storm, it would be impossible to do inside sales.
+In the past, most sales happened face-to-face - there was a general public understanding that in order to buy or sell something you needed to meet a salesperson in real life.
 Nowadays, however, inside sales are as effective as outside sales.
-But before you decide on the best sales method for your company, consider the following factors:

-Inside sales reps have a very methodical sales process that prioritizes lead scoring over building long-lasting relationships, so the sales cycle is significantly shorter.
-Unlike inside sales reps, outside sales reps have a lot of preparation work to do - from numbers crunching to technical details explanations, outside sales rep has to know it all to give the best presentation of the product.
+Inside sales reps have a very methodical sales process that focuses on lead scoring rather than building long-lasting relationships, so the sales cycle is significantly shorter.
+Unlike inside sales reps, outside sales reps have a lot of preparation work to do - from numbers crunching to technical details explanations, outside sales reps have to know it all to give the best presentation of the product.

 Outside sales are restricted by the abilities of one person.
 One outside sales rep can only pitch one client at a time.
 If an outside sales rep isn’t paying enough attention to a client, they risk losing the deal, that’s why outside reps try to focus on one project or client at a time.

 There is more pressure on the outside sales reps to maintain outward appearance.
 They also tend to be more articulate and expressive as their gestures and facial expressions are part of their sales arsenal.
 In their work, outside sales professionals can also rely on the product because sometimes, showing a great product is enough to make a sale and no other skills are necessary.